Murder of Carla Walker: Police investigations

-The murder remained a cold case for 46 years until September 2020, when DNA evidence recovered from Walker's clothing was sent to Othram Inc., who specialize in degraded DNA samples; the Oxygen network paid for the testing.
-Leads from Othram and a follow-up investigation by Detectives Wagner and Bennett led to the identification of 77-year old Glen Samuel McCurley as a suspect in the crime; McCurley had been interviewed by police shortly after the murder, as he had purchased a .22 Ruger pistol that used the same magazine as the one dropped in the parking lot of Brunswick Ridglea Bowl, but claimed the gun had been stolen from his truck.
-He agreed to take a polygraph test, and after he passed it, he was eliminated as a suspect.
-In 2020, police obtained DNA samples from the trash receptacle outside his home.
+The murder remained a cold case for 46 years until September 2020, when DNA evidence recovered from Walker's clothing was sent to Othram Inc., which specializes in degraded DNA samples; the Oxygen network paid for the testing.
+Leads from Othram and a follow-up investigation by Detectives Wagner and Bennett led to the identification of 77-year old Glen Samuel McCurley as a suspect in the crime.

+McCurley had been interviewed by police shortly after the murder, as he had purchased a .22 Ruger pistol that used the same magazine as the one dropped in the parking lot of Brunswick Ridglea Bowl, but he had claimed the gun had been stolen from his truck.
+McCurley agreed to take a polygraph test and, after he passed it, was eliminated as a suspect.

+In 2020, police obtained DNA samples from the trash receptacle outside McCurley's home.
 After confirming that the sample matched the suspect's DNA, investigators interviewed McCurley, who agreed to provide a cheek swab.
-The matching of the samples were enough to arrest and charge him with the crime.
+The matching of the samples were enough evidence to arrest and charge him with the crime.

 McCurley went on trial in August 2021.
-The evidence presented in court included the .22 Ruger pistol McCurley had claimed was stolen in 1974, which had been found concealed inside his home.
+The evidence presented in court included the .22 Ruger pistol that McCurley had claimed was stolen in 1974, which had been found concealed inside his home.
 On the third day of the trial, McCurley changed his plea to guilty and was sentenced to life in prison.
-Until 2022, he didn't admit to killing Walker, telling reporter Skip Hollandsworth that he pled guilty because, “I'd had enough hounding."
+Until 2022, he didn't admit to killing Walker, telling reporter Skip Hollandsworth that he pleaded guilty because, “I'd had enough hounding."
 Investigators believe McCurley may have been involved in the rapes and murders of several other young women in the Fort Worth area in the 1970s and 1980s, although he was never charged with any additional crimes.
-McCurley was imprisoned in Gib Lewis Unit and would have been eligible for parole on March 21, 2029, but died on 15 July 2023.
+McCurley was imprisoned in Gib Lewis Unit and would have been eligible for parole on March 21, 2029, but he died on July 15, 2023.